imran-information/imran-information/README.md

 # Hi there, I'm Imran! 👋

 Welcome to my GitHub profile!
-I'm passionate about coding, open-source projects, and learning new technologies.
+I'm passionate about coding, open-source projects, and continuously learning new technologies.

 ---

 ## 🚀 About Me
-- 💻 Frontend & Backend Developer
+- 💻 **Frontend & Backend Developer**
-- 🎨 UI/UX Enthusiast
+- 🎨 **UI/UX Enthusiast**
-- 📚 Lifelong Learner
+- 📚 **Lifelong Learner**

 ---